Games & Quizzes

 /ˈhōldiNG/

 area of land held by lease.
-To limit the movement of someone in a sport.
+To cause an event to happen at a place or time.

 /ˈpərpəl/